Whats HAppening?

 • 26 fewer qualified staff to fight wildfires in an exceptionally dry year

-Public land 101
+Public lands 101

 What are your public lands?